OpenQStack/OQS/README.md

 We don’t just simulate error correction.
 We enable students, educators, and researchers to build real understanding of how noise, measurement, and feedback interplay in quantum systems.

+This is the first product launched by the Noro Nonprofit organization

 ---

 ## Mission